lionhylra/SwiftUIRemoteImage/README.md

     }
 ```

-With a `convenient init` implemented in RemoteImage extension by yourself, using it can be even simpler.
+With a convenient `init` implemented(See *Work with SDWebImage* section below) in RemoteImage extension by yourself, using it can be even simpler.

 ```swift
     var body: some View {